Friday, October 25, 2013

 Career highlights

 Brian had previously written for The Badger Game (1962), Suspense (1963), Your World (1963), Swizzlewick (1964), Legend of Death (1965), Public Eye (1968), The First Lady (1969), Out of the Unknown (1969/71), Doomwatch (1971-72), Barlow (1974), The Mind Beyond (1976), Warlords of the Deep (1978), The Moon Stallion (1978) and Arabian Adventure (1979).
-He also helped create, and wrote 31 episodes for the soap United!
+He also helped create, and wrote 31 episodes for, the soap United!
 (1965-67).
 Brian also wrote scripts for BBC radio soap The Archers, and wrote a novel based on the series in 1975.
-He penned numerous children's stage plays, including The Curse of the Labyrinth, The Doomsday Buttons, and The Hour of the Werewolf.
+Other books included The Curse of the Labyrinth (1976), Hour of the Werewolf (1976), The Moon Stallion (1978) and Goldhawk (1979).

 Awards